ulissescastro/ya-nse-screenshooter/README.md

-# ya-nse-screenshooter
+# Yes, another NSE screenshoter!
-My own Nmap NSE screenshooter!
+My own Nmap NSE script to take pictures from websites as soon as nmap reach them.